philip928lin/HydroCNHS/docs/_build/html/_sources/model_builder.rst.txt

         Modules: []
         AgGroup: null

-After filling in the necessary information, we will obtain a model template (see below) ready to be calibrated (i.e., those -99 values).
+After filling in the necessary information (e.g., Inputs and ABM settings, we will obtain a model template (see below) ready to be calibrated (i.e., those -99 values).

 .. code-block:: yaml

-    Path: {WD: '', Modules: abm_module path}
+    Path: {WD: working directory, Modules: abm_module path}
     WaterSystem:
     StartDate: 1981/1/1
     EndDate: 2013/12/31